aumpierre-unb/Internal-Fluid-Flow-for-Scilab/README.md

 [![DOI](https://zenodo.org/badge/509430202.svg)](https://zenodo.org/badge/latestdoi/509430202)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+### Install and load Internal Fluid Flow Toolbox for Scilab:

+1. Download ``v0.1.2.zip`` file from the current release page.

+2. Set Scilab current directory to the download folder.

+3. To install the toolbox, type:

+``--> atomsInstall('v0.1.2.zip')``

+4. To load the toolbox, type:

+``--> atomsLoad('inflowlib')``

 This is a very short introduction to the steady internal flow of an incompressible and inviscid fluid and to the Internal Fluid Flow Toolbox for Scilab.

 Our focus here is a small set of equations that described the phenomenon and are required to solve problems on internal fluid flow.
 Internal flow is a pretty extensive topic in fluid mechanics and there are a lot of important and interesting observations related to it that are not taken into account in this text, because they have no direct impact the computation performed by the functions in this toolbox.

-This text is divided in two main sections: The Theory and The Internal Fluid Flow Toolbox.
+This text is divided in two main sections: The Theory and The Internal Fluid Flow Toolbox for Scilab.

 ## The Theory